 Can you bear the burden of proof in the tax audit process?
 A tax audit on VAT can affect any entrepreneur, regardless of whether they are large multinational corporations with various local and cross-border transactions or small and medium-sized enterprises that supply only one type of goods or provide standard services.

 A tax audit can make “life” difficult even for honest entrepreneurs whose business is fully compliant with the law.
 And that’s simply because they can’t sufficiently prove the transactions they’ve made, or they’ve chosen the wrong business partner.
-The burden of proof is on the side of the taxpayer, therefore the entrepreneur should remember in every transaction that the evidence of its real execution must be kept, as it may be needed in the future.
+The burden of proof is on the side of the taxpayer, therefore the entrepreneur should remember in every transaction that the evidence of its real execution must be kept, as they may be needed in the future.
 The standard period for the tax audit on VAT, during which a taxpayer may be investigated, is almost 6 years.
-This represents a relatively long period when considering employee turnover, changes in internal operations, physical storage of documents, etc.
+This represents a relatively long period when considering employees fluctuation, changes in internal operations, physical storage of documents, etc.

 The right to deduct VAT

-As the Court of Justice of the EU has emphasized several times in its case law, the right of taxable persons to deduct input VAT already paid on goods they have acquired or services they have received from output VAT is a basic principle of the common VAT system and the right to deduct tax is an inseparable part of the VAT mechanism, and in principle cannot be limited.
+As the Court of Justice of the EU has emphasized several times in its case-law, the right of taxable persons to deduct input VAT already paid on goods they have acquired or services they have received from output VAT is a basic principle of the common VAT system and the right to deduct tax is inseparable part of the VAT mechanism, and in principle cannot be limited.

 Principle of neutrality

-This principle of neutrality requires that a VAT deduction is granted if the substantive requirements are met.
+This principle of neutrality requires that VAT deduction is granted if the substantive requirements are met.
 In practice, this means demonstrating that:

 The sanction in the form of an absolute denial of the right to deduct VAT is disproportionate if there was no tax evasion.